Book History and Digital Humanities

 - Submit additional application materials to the co-directors of the certificate program.

 You may submit materials as PDF or word processor files via email to firstname.lastname@example.org.
-For hard copies, use the following address: Ann Hawkins or Jennifer Snead, Certificate
+For hard copies, use the following address: Dr. Jennifer Snead or Dr. Marta Kvande,

-in Book History and Digital Humanities, Department of English, P.O.
-43091, Texas Tech
+Certificate in Book History and Digital Humanities, Department of English, P.O.
+43091,

 - A 500-700 word essay indicating the following: